TDJEX/customer-support-portfolio/README.md

 # customer-support-portfolio
-I'm a customer support professional with 5+ years of experience.
-I have strong communication and problem-solving skills.
-I'm also proficient in using customer service software tool.
-I created this portfolio to showcase my skills and experience, and to help potential employers learn more about me.
+Welcome to my customer support portfolio!
+This project showcases my skills and experience in the customer support field.
+I have extensive experience with various customer support software, including Zendesk, Freshdesk, and Intercom.
+I'm also proficient in using chat tools such as WhatsAppy, Messenger, and Instagram.
+I'm an expert at managing customer inquiries and resolving issues in a timely and efficient manner.
+To use this project, simply visit the link in the repository description.
+You'll be taken to my portfolio website, where you can explore my experience and skills.
+If you have any questions, please contact me via email or chat.